-Join Gordon Luckett for an in-depth discussion in this video Overview of QGIS features, part of Up and Running with QGIS.
+Join Gordon Luckett for an in-depth discussion in this video Overview of QGIS features, part of Learning QGIS.

 - Understanding the components of QGIS help to guide you through the install process and use of the product.
 We will explore all the components of QGIS for data collection, analysis, mapping, and the sharing of data.
 When you install QGIS, you get two products, the QGIS Browser, and the QGIS Desktop.
 Let's look at the QGIS Browser.
 Inside the QGIS Browser you could look at the directories to see the data files.
 For example, under Exercise Files, there are shapes.
 We could pick on Bike Routes, look at the metadata here.